NASA

 Grant in 2023

 United Launch Alliance, LLC is a provider of space launch services based in Centennial, Colorado, with additional offices in Denver, Alabama, and Texas.
-Established in 2005 as a joint venture between Lockheed Martin Corporation and The Boeing Company, ULA specializes in launching payloads for various applications, including weather monitoring, telecommunications, and national security.
-The company serves key clients such as the Department of Defense, NASA, the National Reconnaissance Office, and other U.S. government entities.
-ULA operates launch facilities at Cape Canaveral Air Force Station in Florida and Vandenberg Air Force Base in California, supporting missions that range from satellite deployment to deep space exploration.
-The company's focus is on providing affordable and reliable access to space, meeting the critical needs of its clients.
+Established in 2005 as a joint venture between Lockheed Martin Corporation and The Boeing Company, ULA specializes in launching payloads such as weather, telecommunications, and national security satellites, as well as conducting deep space and interplanetary exploration missions.
+The company operates launch facilities at Cape Canaveral Air Force Station in Florida and Vandenberg Air Force Base in California.
+ULA serves a variety of clients, including the Department of Defense, NASA, the U.S. government, and the National Reconnaissance Office, fulfilling a vital role in ensuring reliable access to space for national interests and scientific endeavors.

 OptiNav